platers/obsidian-linter/docs/rules.md

 Headings should be formatted with capitalization

 Options:
-- titleCase: Format headings with title case capitalization, default=`false`
-- allCaps: Format headings with all capitals, default= `false`
+- Enabled
+- Title Case
+- All Caps

 Example: The first letter of a heading should be capitalized